mattrauch/lanyon/_posts/2018-06-19-littles-law.md

 THb = [] # best case throughput
 ~~~

 The last step before the results is to iteratively calculate the throughput values.
 Python and R (or any other language for that matter) can handle this task much more elegantly than say, Microsoft Excel because we can store our results as arrays and simply graph them in a single chart.
-With this step, we introduce three new formulas.
+With this step, we introduce three new formulas[^fn2].

 $$\text{TH}_{pwc}=\frac{w}{w_0+w-1}r_b$$